JOJ0/discodos/README.md

 * git
 * Python version 3.7 or higher

+Getting them differs according to your OS

+* Most Linux distributions have git and Python available within their package repositories.
+* On Windows download from here: https://git-scm.com/download, https://www.python.org/downloads
+* On MacOS I suggest getting both packages via homebrew: https://brew.sh/ (If homebrew seems overkill to you, just use the Windows links above)

 Make sure git and python can be executed from everywhere (Adjust your PATH environment variable accordingly).
+On Windows make sure you select the "Add Python 3.x to PATH" checkbox during the Python setup.

 ### Linux / MacOS